Using a mix of current news and general questions to provide stimulus for debate

 For each topic, the teams will be given 10 minutes to prepare their points, as well as two minutes to review the opposing teams arguments.

 There is no time limit for the debate.

 There is no right or wrong answer, points will be awarded for style and type of arguments raised.

-Please note, the topics raised are there to stimulate debate and do not necessarily reflect my views.
+Suggested topic are below, the topics raised are there to stimulate debate and do not necessarily reflect personal views.

 Team A: For T1, T3.
 Against T2, T4.